 This highly interactive summer school offers students from mathematics and philosophy of mathematics the opportunity 1) to gain knowledge about the central topics in the philosophy of mathematical practice and 2) to gain the basic skills needed in order to practice empirically informed philosophy of mathematical practice themselves.

-The course will be organized in two parts, a four-week online part (25 hours per week) and a two week on-campus part (full time).
+The course will be organized in two parts, a four-week asynchronous online part (25 hours per week) and a two week synchronous online part (full time).

 - The role of diagrams in mathematical practice

 - Proofs as vehicles of communication in mathematical practice

 Furthermore, the students will familiarize themselves with basic theories of empirical data collection during the online part of the course.

 The synchronous online part will consist of the following three elements:

 - Lectures following up on the four themes in philosophy of mathematical practice covered in the on-line part.

 - Workshops on empirical data collection.